How to Avoid the Penalty and Afford Insurance

 The cost of breaking the new health care law could be more than you think.
-If you don't get insurance coverage for 2014 as the law requires, you'll pay as a tax penalty in 2015.
-The good news is that the cost of getting insurance coverage may not be as much as you think.
-That's mostly because there is money available from the government to help even people who make pretty good amounts in a year.
+If you don't get health insurance, you'll pay a tax penalty when you file your tax return.
+The cost of getting health insurance may not be as much as you think.
+This is mostly because there is money available from the government to help people pay their premiums.

-When you're filing your 2014 taxes in April 2015, you'll be asked if you had insurance coverage.
+When you file your taxes, you'll be asked if you had health insurance.

 How Insurance Can Be More Affordable